Hannelore Schroth: Career

 In her later years, Schroth began appearing on West German television, as well as appearing on stage and in film.

 Awards

 For her stage work, she received the 1969 Großen Hersfeld-Preis, and for work as an actress she was awarded the Filmband in Gold in 1980.

 Personal life and death

-Schroth was first married to German stage and film actor Carl Raddatz; the union ended in divorce.
-Her second marriage was to the Austrian deep sea diver Hans Hass, which produced a son, Hans Hass Jr. (1946–2009) who became an actor and pop singer.
-Her third marriage to lawyer Peter Köster produced a son, Christopher Kantapper Köster (1953–2012).
+In 1944, Schroth had a short-term marriage with German stage and film actor Carl Raddatz; the union ended in divorce.
+Her second marriage in 1945 was to the Austrian deep sea diver Hans Hass which lasted until 1950 and produced a son, Hans Hass Jr. (1946–2009) who became an actor and pop singer.
+Her third marriage from 1953 to 1965 to lawyer and film producer Peter Köster (1922–2014), a son of former diplomat Adolf Köster produced a son, Christopher Kantapper Köster (1953–2012).
 Both of her sons committed suicide.

 Schroth died in 1987 at the age of 65 and was interred at the Friedhof Heerstraße cemetery in Berlin.